-Elizabeth is a member of London West Area Meeting.
-After teaching in Singapore with Voluntary Service Overseas, she worked in several schools and colleges in England, concentrating latterly on English language and study skills for adults.
-For Quakers she has served on various committees, tutored courses and served as a trustee.
-She currently works part time as a volunteer on a development project of her own devising in Rwanda.
+After teaching in Singapore with Voluntary Service Overseas, Elizabeth worked in several schools and colleges in England, concentrating latterly on English language and study skills for adults.
+For Quakers she has served on various committees, tutored courses and serves as a trustee.
+She worked part time for several years on a development project of her own devising in Rwanda.
 Elizabeth is currently Co-Clerk and a member of London West Area Quaker Meeting.

 After university, Jonathan joined the Fast Stream of the Civil Service, and was assigned to the Department for International Development.
 There he held a number of senior policy and management posts both in London and overseas.
 He has also had secondments to the Foreign and Commonwealth Office, the Cabinet Office, and to the Department for International Trade.
-On leaving the Civil Service in 2013, he joined the senior management tam of the development charity Plan International.
+On leaving the Civil Service in 2013, he joined the senior management team of the development charity Plan International.
 He is a student mentor, and has been a visiting lecturer in international development at the University of Aberdeen.
 As well as being a trustee of the Edith Maud Ellis Trust, Jonathan sits on a number of charity boards.
+He is a member of the London West Area Meeting.